revelytix/backbone-nestify/README.md

 * `merge` - new values are merged into a container's current values
 * `smart` - new values are "smart"-merged into a container's current values.

 Each option has slightly different implications for each different [type of container](#containers).

+_Note:_ Currently, the contents of Objects and Arrays are _not_ recursively updated.
+That is, containers nested within them are not intelligently updated, but rather are left alone or replaced altogether.

-It is best illustrated with examples; let's start with an existing order.
+This option is best illustrated with examples; let's start with an existing order.
 ```javascript
 var order = new Order({items:[{id:1,desc:"bread"},
                               {id:2,desc:"cheese"}]});